 It is important to remember when performing a verse or prose selection that the Learner must bring it to life.
 This will be reflected in their use of facial expression and may also include some movement, if appropriate to the text.
 Expression can be equally effective by using a carefully modulated voice.
-The Learner should also make sure that their posture is appropriate to the piece they are speaking.
-At Grade 4 and above, they should make sure that they adopt appropriate body language to reflect the text.
-The Learner may stand or sit down to perform their verse or prose selection - varying the physical mode of presentation will enhance the visual interest of the performance as a whole.
+The Learner should also make sure that their physicality is appropriate to the piece they are speaking.

+At Grade 4 and above, the Learner should make sure that they adopt appropriate body language to reflect the text.
+The learner may stand or sit down to perform their verse and/or prose selection - varying the physical mode of presentation could enhance the visual interest of the performance as a whole.

-Please note that movement should never detract from the text and should always be dictated by the words the Learner is speaking.
-For example, too much movement in the performance of a verse selection could detract from the impact of the meaning of the words.
+Please note that movement should be a secondary consideration and should never detract from the text.
+Any movement should be dictated by the words the Learner is speaking as too much movement in the performance of a verse or prose selection could detract from the impact of the meaning of the words.

-Focus
+Focus/ Audience

 The Learner should ensure that they perform their selections with appropriate focus.
 Selections should be performed to an imagined wider audience, of which the Examiner is a part.
-Performing to an imagined wider audience will usually be the more appropriate choice; however this will depend on the Learner's choice of selection and their position within the performance space.